mphute/mphute.github.io/_posts/papers/2021-09-24-lithography.md

 award-link:
 code:

-title: "A Survey on Machine Learning in Lithographys"
+title: "A Survey on Machine Learning in Lithography"
 authors:
   - Mansi Phute
   - Aditi Sahastrabudhe